EZecarias/ansipull/README.md

 # Repository's structure:

-**group_vars/**: This directory is where I can place variables that will be applied on every system.
+**group_vars/**: Directory where variables will be applied on every system.

-**host_vars/**: Each laptop/desktop/server gets a host_vars file in this folder, named after its hostname.
-Sets variables specific to that computer.
+**host_vars/**: Directory where each laptop/desktop/server gets a host_vars file, named after its hostname, that sets variables specific to that machine.

-**playbooks/**: Additional playbooks that I may want to run, or have triggered.
+**playbooks/**: Additional playbooks to run or have triggered at will.

-**roles/**: This directory contains my base, workstation, and server roles.
-Every host gets the base role.
-Then either 'workstation' or 'server', depending on what it is.
+**roles/**: Directory which contains the base, server, and workstation roles.

-**roles/base**: This role is for every host, regardles of the type of device it is.
-This role contains things that are intended to be on every host, such as default configs, users, etc.
+**roles/base**: Role which applies to every host/machine; contains things such as default configs, users, etc.

-**roles/workstation**: After the base role runs on a host, this role runs only on hosts that are designated to be workstations.
+**roles/workstation**: Runs after the base role, and only on hosts designated to be workstations.
 GUI-specific things, such as GUI apps (Firefox, etc), Flatpaks, wallpaper, etc. Has a folder for the GNOME and MATE desktops.

-**roles/server**: After the base role runs on a host, this role runs only on hosts designated as servers.
+**roles/server**: Runs after the base role, and only on hosts designated to be servers.
 Monitoring plugins, unattended-updates, server firewall rules, and other server-related things are configured here.

 **ansible.cfg**: Configuration settings for Ansible goes here.

-**hosts**: This is the inventory file.
-Even in pull-mode, an inventory file can be used.
-This is how Ansible knows what group to put a machine in.
+**hosts**: This is the inventory file; how Ansible knows what group to put a machine in.

-**local.yml**: This is the Playbook that Ansible expects to find by default in pull-mode, think of it as an "index" of sorts that pulls other Playbooks in.
+**local.yml**: This is the default (pull-mode) Playbook that Ansible uses to pull the other more contexual Playbooks above.

 # Implementation

-Pull/run config on this Ansible command: ansible-pull -U https://github.com/EZecarias/ansipull.git
+Pull and Run config on this command: ansible-pull -U https://github.com/EZecarias/ansipull.git

 Ansible config contains a Base Role playbook which, after initial launch on target machine, creates its own user/Cronjob to automate maintenance; Cronjob tracks this repo and reruns Ansible Pull config on any committed changes.